Marc MacYoung?

 You've just created a real dog of a move.
 Now this bow-wow of a move might look like it works because it can be executed in training.
 But it has a high chance of failure when the guy you're facing isn't your friend.

 (As an interesting aside for both trainers and people trying to learn.
 All that extra crap is what people believe makes a move work.
-They put it in thinking it will make the move more powerful and effective.
+They put it in 'thinking' it will make the move more powerful and effective.
 Unfortunately it doesn't add power, it robs them of it.)
 (2)

 This is the fundamental flaw of most 'aliveness' training.
 They are jumping in dealing with active resistance before they've ingrained the neural pathways.
 So instead of starting with 1+2+3 and then teaching you how to apply them against an active opponent (which is actually the next step) they START your training with 1+A+B+2.5+C+D.

-Which works fine as long as you carefully select to only fight people smaller, weaker and less aggressive than you.
+That's what you're going to ingrain.
+These are bad habits that rob you of power.
+The reason that people believe they work is that a lot of the extra stuff they put in is strength and blind aggression.(3) Which works fine as long as you carefully select to only fight people smaller, weaker and less aggressive than you.
 If you only pick fights with 4th graders, you'll win every fight.
 Unfortunately, if you meet someone bigger, stronger, more aggressive and try to fight like that, he's going to hand you your head.
 Oh yeah, and it also fails miserably against people for whom violence isn't a macho monkey dance.
 But they'll just shoot you in the face.

-Having effective mechanics that you can perform without thinking about IS critical for not getting your head beaten in.
 But, there's a LOT more to a punch than just sticking your fist out in the air really fast.
 An effective move -- any move -- is a complex process of movement, tensing and relaxing muscles, body posture and sequential timing.
+These are what you need to have ingrained so well in your training that you don't even have to think about moving in this manner.
+When you get the trigger, you just unconsciously do it.

-This is what most people believe they are talking about when they use the term muscle memory.
+This is what most people believe they are talking about when they use the term 'muscle memory.'
 But most people use that term like some kind of magic fairy dust that makes everything work.
 Being able to physically execute the move effectively is less than half of the equation.

 A BIG part of unconscious competence is happening in between your ears, NOT how you are performing the mechanics of a move.
 It's being able to subconsciously recognize when and under what circumstances to execute a move.